What Does 'Out for Delivery' Mean? A Closer Look at the Last Mile

 What Does 'Out for Delivery' Mean?

 “Out for Delivery” means a parcel has been sorted at a local transit point, scanned by a driver, or a warehouse operative, and loaded onto a delivery vehicle to make the final step in its journey to the end customer.
-Customers usually receive a notification from the last mile carrier at this stage to make them aware, and ensure that they make arrangements to take receipt of the delivery later that day.
+In short, "out for delivery" means a package has been:

 SmartRoutes Route Planning Software